-After living in Madrid from August 2016 to June 2017, the city still feels like home – and I plan to move back in the near future.
-When friends and family head there for vacation, I usually get hit up for some recs.
+After living in Madrid from August 2016 to June 2017, the city still felt like home – and I was lucky enough to move back in 2019.
+When friends and family head to Madrid for vacation, I usually get hit up for some recs.
 I often share this breakdown of my favorite Madrid neighborhoods, so I figure it’s high time to post about it.
 (For my Madrid restaurant guide, head here.)

 1. Salamanca.
-I lived in Salamanca on Calle Velazquez, right above Retiro Park.
+My first apartment in Madrid was in Salamanca on Calle Velazquez, right above Retiro Park.
 It was a dream.
-Salamanca is seen as a neighborhood for older, more affluent people – think the Upper East Side of NYC – but it’s still very cool.
-It’s pretty chill at night in comparison to some other areas, which makes it a good place to live in terms of noise.
-However, there are tons of restaurants and clubs scattered around, like the popular Gabana night club.
-For good shopping, head to Calle Serrano, well-known for its many luxury shops.
-It also has my favorite Zara in the city.
+I moved back to the area in 2020 and couldn’t be happier.
+Salamanca has a reputation for being an elegant neighborhood for more affluent people – think the Upper East Side of NYC – but it’s still very cool and hip.
+I just love its tree-lined lanes and cute shops.
+It’s also relatively chill at night in comparison to some other areas, like Chueca and Malasaña (see below), which makes it a good place to live in terms of a little peace and quiet at night.
+However, there are tons of restaurants, bars, and clubs scattered around.
+For good shopping, head to Calle Serrano, well-known for its many luxury shops – Serrano also has my favorite Zara in the city.

 2. Justicia.
 Justicia is west of Salamanca across Paseo de Recoletos (which becomes Paseo de la Castellana to the north and Paseo del Prado to the south).
-This is a hip neighborhood for people in their 20s and 30s, and it’s definitely one of my favorite Madrid neighborhoods – I’d love to live there.
-While walking around the area, you’ll find cool stores, bars, and restaurants.
-Streets of interest include the cute Calle Orellana, with its chocolate shop and art gallery, and Calle Argensola, lined with bars and taverns.
+This trendy area is definitely one of my favorite Madrid neighborhoods – I’d happily live there.
+While walking around, you’ll find chic boutiques, bars, and restaurants.
+Streets of interest include the quaint Calle Orellana, with its chocolate shop and art gallery, and Calle Argensola, lined with bars and taverns.
 On the intersection of Hortaleza and Orellana you’ll find Plaza Santa Barbara, where people love crushing beers at all hours.
-In terms of nightlife, Bogui Jazz is awesome if you like jamming to hop hip (which I sorely miss abroad).

 I hope this breakdown of Madrid neighborhoods will help you plan your next trip!
 What’s your favorite neighborhood in Madrid?
 What am I missing?
 Comment below!